MaximScherbinin/PizzaTowerRU/README.md

 # PizzaTowerRU
 Russian translation source code for Pizza Tower (PC, 2023)

 **THIS SOURCE CODE IS OUTDATED!!!
 The translation is using completely new system since v2, and I am not going to publish new source code due to drama with certain PT translation community.
-You can contact me privately on Discord.**
+You can contact me privately on Discord for any help.**

 Russian translation by Translation Travesty